 Haley joined the IGE as a second year, after participating in the 2016 Global Learning Program Tutorial, Tolerance and Intolerance: What is Enlightenment Today?, which took her to France and Germany.
 She is excited to be back at the IGE helping other Grinnellians connect with international opportunities after spending the spring 2018 semester in Belfast, Northern Ireland, studying Irish history and European minority rights at Queen’s University Belfast through the Arcadia program.
 Her favorite part of traveling is that a new setting often makes her appreciate little things she doesn’t always notice at home, like how something as simple as a change in the light can completely transform a street she walks down every day.

 Valencia Alvarez ’20 is a third year biology major and Latin American studies concentrator from Yucaipa, California.

 Valencia participated in the 2017 Global Learning Program Tutorial, Crossing Borders: Migration & Membership in the 21st Century, which took her to Southwestern U.S., Spain, Greece, and Germany.
 She joined IGE in her second year as the first GLP envoy for the Global Health GLP Tutorial which took her on her second international program to Costa Rica, Cuba and then Denmark.
-Spring 2019 she will spend a semester in Santiago, Chile, where she looks forward to exploring the culture of the city and their health care system.
+Spring 2019 she will spend the semester in Santiago, Chile, where she is exploring the culture of the city and their health care system.

 Prajita Niraula ’21